-Lebanon County couple charged after prolonged assault, abuse of five adopted children
+'A house of torture': Lebanon County couple charged after prolonged assault, abuse of five adopted children

 The 11-year-old child's room contained a bare, concrete floor and a mattress with bedding.
 Detectives say that a space heater ran in the middle of the room and directly faced the mattress.
 They also noted the room had a strong odor of bleach.

 A video camera was seen in the middle of the victim's room, and Stephanie Duncan told law enforcement that the cameras were used to livestream the child in the daytime hours.
 Further investigation found that the couple had video cameras installed in all of their children's bedrooms to monitor their behaviors.
+If they slept inappropriately, court documents show the children would be punished.

 When detectives asked her why her child was hospitalized that morning, Stephanie Duncan had no explanation.